 When you close the choke valve on your machine, you send more fuel to the engine cylinder and restrict or “choke” the flow of air.
 The extra fuel helps heat the engine to the temperature needed to start an engine.

 How Do You Tell if The Engine Choke Is On or Off?

-Finding your engine choke’s On symbol and Off symbol can look a little different from machine to machine.
+Finding your engine choke’s On symbol and Off symbol can look a little different across lawnmower models.